top of page

 Roundabouts a driver's grave

-As green iguanas a passing wave,
+And green iguanas a passing wave,

 From zero skill to panic zones,

-Roatan road trip jars the bones."
+A road trip on Roatan jars the bones."

 Oh and let us not forget to mention the motos, or motorbikes.
 To describe the motos and their driving behavior, think of these lyrics from the band Stealers Wheel.